-The Brazilian Room is one of the most popular wedding venues in the Bay Area, and with good reason!
+Planning a Brazilian Room wedding?
+You’re in good company!
+The Brazilian Room located in Tilden Park, Berkeley is one of the most popular wedding venues in the Bay Area.

 The main draw of this cozy and versatile East Bay event space is its proximity to nature.
 Tilden Park, with its pine, oak and eucalyptus trees, is your ceremony backdrop.

-This venue also excels with its spacious indoor area, which is perfect for shifting over to for your reception.
+This affordable Bay Area wedding venue also excels with its spacious indoor area, which is perfect for shifting to for your reception.

 I’ve had the pleasure of photographing a handful of weddings at this East Bay gem.
-I’m a preferred vendor for the Brazilian Room.
-In this article, I will share with you everything I know about how to make this beautiful venue work for you!
+I’ve been a preferred vendor for the Brazilian Room for the years 2023 and 2024.
+In this article, I will share with you everything I know about planning your Brazilian Room wedding.

 Capacity of the Brazilian Room for weddings